Estelle Bennett

 Estelle Bennett (July 22, 1941 – February 11, 2009) was an American singer.
-Bennett was a member of the girl group the Ronettes, along with her sister Ronnie and cousin Nedra Talley.
+She was a member of the girl group the Ronettes, along with her sister Ronnie and cousin Nedra Talley.

 Early life

 Bennett and her sister, Veronica (later known as Ronnie Bennett and Ronnie Spector), were raised in New York City.
-They were children of an Irish-American father and African-American/Cherokee mother; they said they were bullied at school because of being light-skinned African Americans.
+They were children of an Irish father and African-American/Cherokee mother; they said they were bullied at school because of being light-skinned African Americans.
 Bennett attended George Washington High School in Manhattan where she was valedictorian.
 Studious and interested in fashion, she studied at Manhattan's Fashion Institute of Technology.

 Career

 When Bennett was 14, she and her sister Ronnie, and their cousin Nedra Talley started singing together.
 After a number of unsuccessful attempts, the trio reinvented themselves as the Ronettes.
 Signed up by 23-year-old Phil Spector, Ronnie became lead, with Estelle and Nedra as backing.
 They would eventually have a No.1 hit song in 1963, "Be My Baby".

 The Ronettes broke up in 1966.
 Bennett recorded a single in 1968 for Laurie Records, "The Year 2000/The Naked Boy".
-In 1969, now known as Estal Bond she fronted The Love Chain, an all-women quartet that also featured: Laura Logan, Ann Trip and Cookie Woodson.
+In 1969, now known as Estal Bond she fronted The Love Chain, a quartet that also featured Laura Logan, Ann Trip and Cookie Woodson.
 They recorded three 45's but only the Teddy Vann produced 'I'm Lovin' You Baby' released on Minit made any headway.
 The Love Chain had finished by 1971 and Estelle moved on to further projects.
 In 1972, Ronnie invited Estelle to her apartment to rehearse when Ronnie was trying to revive the Ronettes.
 Unfortunately the rehearsal was a failure.
-Ronnie stated that Estelle had "lost her coordination" and said that it was "bizarre.
-Also in 1972 She recorded "Baby with no name" and "Earthman" with the band "1984" and Estelle Bennett rarely performed in public from then on, largely quitting the music business.
+Ronnie stated that Estelle had "lost her coordination" and said that it was "bizarre."
+Also in 1972, she recorded the songs "Baby With No Name" and "Earthman" with the band 1984.
+Estelle Bennett rarely performed in public from then on, largely quitting the music business.

 In 2007, when the Ronettes was inducted into the Rock and Roll Hall of Fame, it was decided that she was too fragile to perform with them.
 She spoke two brief sentences during her acceptance speech: "I would just like to say, thank you very much for giving us this award.
 I'm Estelle of the Ronettes, thank you."
 She did, however, come back onstage for a final bow with the other Ronettes after the performance of "Be My Baby".